 SECTION 10.
 Acceptance by Owner.
 The undersigned Owner hereby acknowledges receipt of an executed counterpart of this Compliance Monitoring Agreement and hereby approves the terms and provisions thereof and agrees to be bound by all the provisions thereof applicable to Owner.

 LOUISIANA HOUSING FINANCE AGENCY

 PRESIDENT

 (Name of Owner)

-D.v.
+By:

+Title:

-Dated: 200 By: Title:
+Dated: , 200

+Duica